matrixorigin/matrixone-operator/docs/troubleshooting/kruise-webhook-availability.md

 ```

 The Kind E2E workflow also disconnects the Kruise webhook Service temporarily.
-It verifies that ordinary Pod admission remains available, Kruise custom
+It verifies that unrelated core API operations remain available, Pod and Kruise
-resources remain fail-closed, and a Helm upgrade restores the Service and its
+custom-resource admission remain fail-closed, and a Helm upgrade restores the
+Service and Pod admission path.
+The outage scenario runs after the established
+operator E2E suite so it cannot alter that suite's initial state.
+Run the
-admission path.
-Run that integration coverage with `make e2e-kind`.
+integration coverage with `make e2e-kind`.